FabianoEger/tago-documentation/account.rst

 ********************
 Sharing your account
 ********************
-You can grant access to others user with Tago account by adding them in your list at Users Management section.
-When adding another users in your account, you will be granting complete access to all your dashboards, devices, buckets, actions and analysis.
-However, they will not be able to create Account-Tokens or to access to any Account Settings information.
+You can grant access to other users by adding them in your list at the Users Management section.
+These users should have a Tago account.
+Have in mind that when are adding users in your account, you will be granting complete access to all your dashboards, devices, buckets, actions and analysis.
+However, they will not be able to create Account-Tokens or to access any Account Settings information.

 | To add users in your account your should:
 | 1.
 Click on **Add new user** button;